atilavat/zscaler/README.md

 `DC Lookup - get closest 2 Zscaler DCs for a given location and cloud` (pending Zscaler 5.7 release)

-`DC Lookup in CSV - get closest 2 Zscaler DCs for hundreds of location provided in CSV format` (pending Zscaler 5.7 release)
+`DC Lookup in CSV - get closest 2 Zscaler DCs for hundreds of locations provided in CSV format` (pending Zscaler 5.7 release)

+CLI available to test the above features

 **Support**